gosexy/gosexy.org/markdown/db/result.md

 Returns error when there are no more rows for reading.

-It is recommended to use db.Result.Close() after reading the result set.
+Use db.Result.Close() after reading the result set.

 ```go
 people, _ := sess.Collection("people")